Germany players cover mouths at World Cup in FIFA protest

 AP Sports Writer

-The team lined up in the traditional formation before Wednesday’s game against Japan and each of the 11 players covered their mouth with their right hand.
+The Germany team lined up in the traditional formation before its game against Japan and all 11 players covered their mouths with their right hands in a coordinated gesture.

-It seemed to be a response to FIFA’s warning to the seven European federations, including Germany’s, that players would be penalized if they wore colorful “One Love” armbands as a symbol for inclusion and diversity.
-The seven team captains had planned to wear the armbands.

-Qatar has been under scrutiny for its human rights record and laws criminalizing homesexuality.
+“It was a sign from the team, from us, that FIFA is muzzling us,” Germany coach Hansi Flick said after the match, which his team lost 2-1.

+The gesture was a response to FIFA’s effective nixing of seven European teams’ plans to wear armbands that were seen as a rebuke to host nation Qatar and its human rights record.

+Against Japan, Neuer wore an armband with the FIFA-approved “No Discrimination” slogan, though it was hard to see under the sleeve of his jersey.
+Neuer said it was too loose and that it kept slipping.

+The German soccer federation posted a statement on Twitter during Wednesday’s game stating its position.

-Soccer’s governing body issued the warning Monday just hours before the first teams were set to play with their captain wearing the armband.
-FIFA said the players would immediately be shown a yellow card.
+FIFA issued its warning to the federations on Monday, hours before England and the Netherlands were set to play with their captains wearing the “One Love” armbands.
+The governing body said the players would immediately be shown a yellow card and could face further consequences.

-Germany coach Hansi Flick and soccer federation president Bernd Neuendorf were among those to criticize FIFA’s decision.

-German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany-Japan game.
-Faeser tweeted a photo of herself wearing it with the hashtag #OneLove.
+German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany game, where she was sitting beside FIFA president Gianni Infantino.
+Faeser posted a photo of herself on Twitter wearing it with the hashtag #OneLove.

 Earlier, Faeser criticized Qatar for forcing a German fan to remove a rainbow-colored armband and headband at another game.